ayoubamine/react-native-general-statusbar/README.md

 # react-native-general-statusbar

-> General status bar color!
+> General StatusBar color for Android and IOS!

 ## HOW TO INSTALL ?